MUSA-620-Spring-2018/course-materials/README.md

 Class: Tuesdays from 9am to 12pm in Meyerson Hall, room B2.

-Office hours: TBD.
+Office hours: Thursdays from 5pm to 8pm.
 Email galkamaxd at gmail to schedule a time.

 #### OBJECTIVE